dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 The application is now running.
 Please visit [http://localhost:8080/](http://localhost:8080/).

+## Development

+Ready to start writing code on top of this project?
+Please follow these steps:

+### Import Project into IDE

+Open your IDE, I recommend **Intellij IDEA** but you can use your favorite IDE, and import this project as a **Gradle** project.
+Allow your IDE to download **Gradle** for you automatically (if you'd like to run locally) and pull in the required sources specified in your `build.gradle`.

+### Write Code

+If your IDE's Gradle import was successful or you're using a text editor, you may begin writing code.

+### Run New Code

+Instructions on how to run the application are mentioned earlier.
+Save your work and follow the same steps above.

 ### Debug Application Within Docker Container

+Need to debug your experimental application code for this project?
+Here is how I recommend getting started:

 #### Download & Install Tomcat 9